 Releases on construction output and employment prior to the transfer to ONS can be found on the BIS website.

 Details of the policy governing the release of new data are available from the press office.
-Also available is a list (29.7 Kb Pdf) of those given pre-publication access to the contents of this release.
+Also available is the Pre-Release Access List (87.9 Kb Pdf) of those given pre-publication access to the contents of this release.

 National Statistics are produced to high professional standards set out in the Code of Practice for Official Statistics.
 They undergo regular quality assurance reviews to ensure that they meet customer needs.
 They are produced free from any political interference.

-Construction, Capex and Stocks Statistics, Room 2301, Office for National Statistics, Government Buildings, Cardiff Road, Newport, Gwent, NP10 8XG
+Construction and RSI Statistics, Room 1.227, Office for National Statistics, Government Buildings, Cardiff Road, Newport, Gwent, NP10 8XG

 Tel: +44 (0)1633 456344